Hire Space

 Top 8 Tips for Planning Inclusive Events: An Accessibility Guide For Event Organisers

 In events, inclusivity isn't just a buzzword - it's a necessity.
-Whether you're planning a corporate conference, a music festival, or a community gathering, making sure that everyone can participate fully and comfortably is more important than ever.
+Whether you're planning a corporate conference, a music festival or a corporate event, making sure that everyone can participate fully and comfortably is essential.

-Over the past couple of years, we've worked with some of the leaders in the events industry on guidance for making events accessible and more welcoming for attendees and employees, and we've curated their tips below.
-With National Inclusion Week taking place at the end of September, here's a comprehensive guide to help make sure every event you plan is inclusive!
+Over the past couple of years, we've worked with some of the top leaders in the events industry on guidance for making events accessible and more welcoming for all.
+We've gathered all their tips below, let's dive in.

 1. Accessible Event Venues: Best Practices for Inclusive Design